 Cultures over the world use cupping.
-Cupping is not only traditionally practised in China and Japan, it is also a traditional healing method in Arab cultures, Central Europe and Russia.
+Cupping is not only traditionally practiced in China and Japan, it is also a traditional healing method in Arab cultures, Central Europe and Russia.

-The earliest written record is from 1500 BC in Egypt, and Hippocrates is said to have chastised physicians who did not use cupping in treating patients.
-This traditional, time honored treatment remains favored by millions of people worldwide because it is safe, comfortable and remarkably effective for many health disorders.
+This traditional treatment remains favored by millions of people worldwide because it is safe and remarkably effective for many health disorders.

 Cups can be used stationary to treat knot or pain point, or can be moved along the surface of the skin.
-Moving the cups creates a very pleasant and unique sensation as the underlying tissues are lifted.
+Moving the cups creates a unique sensation as the underlying tissues are lifted.

 • Headache and lymphatic blockages